tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

   unjust'"^[[2 Nephi 2:24](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?lang=eng&id=p24#p24)]^[[Acts 24:15](https://www.churchofjesuschrist.org/study/scriptures/nt/acts/24?lang=eng&id=15#p15)]

 Importantly, the second clause does not _negate_ the first clause.
 The unknown thing is still unknown.
-Rather, stating what we do know _and_ what we don't know allows us to move forward with faith in Christ.
+Rather, meekly recognizing what we do know _and_ what we don't know allows us to move forward with faith in Christ.
 We move forward _even though_ there are unknowns.
 This makes our faith much more soul-stretching than moving foward because the unknowns have been resolved.

 ## Conclusion